YCAMInterlab/Duration/README.md

 ### Download source bundle

 Each Duration release is coupled with a Binary release as well as a source package available in the downloads section on this repository.
-The source package contains the application and all of it's dependencies and project files for all platforms.
+The source package contains the application and all of its dependencies and project files for all platforms.
 This is the easiest way to get up and running to hack Duration.
-But if you want to contribute to it's development consider forking the project and it's dependencies on Github so that you may issue Pull requests for your changes.
+But if you want to contribute to its development consider forking the project and dependencies on Github so that you may issue Pull requests for your changes.

 ### Compile from Github